 3. Aftermarket parts – these are components made by manufacturers other than Toyota or the OEM as an inexpensive substitute to genuine or OEM parts.
-While aftermarkets are the cheaper alternative to the two other types, it’s not entirely correct to generalize them as inferior in quality.
+While aftermarkets are the cheaper alternative to the two other types, it’s not entirely correct to generalise them as inferior in quality.

 Most aftermarkets buy the rights to acquire the template or pattern of the OEM, thus, enabling them to produce close-to-OEM or OEM-like parts.
 Some aftermarket components have also introduced improvements to flaws inherent to the design of the original—both genuine and OEM.
-In this case, it becomes not only the cheaper alternative but also the better one.
+In this case, it becomes not only the cheaper alternative but also, the better one.

 Are the terms OE and OE-like the same as OEM?

 The motoring jargon can be quite confusing to the uninitiated.
 No, the three terms don’t mean the same thing.
 Sometimes, it’s a marketing ploy.
-Oftentimes, people in the industry simply like to coin new words, repurposing them and making them evolve into new forms with new meanings.
+Often, people in the industry like to coin new words, repurposing them and making them evolve into new forms with new meanings.
 It helps if you’re familiar with some of these words.